 The production plan section should provide a detailed outline of the manufacturing process, equipment, facilities, and supply chain.
 It should also include operational details that are crucial to the success of the manufacturing business: quality control, inventory management, and supply chain logistics, which should be covered extensively.

 Finally, meeting global environmental, safety, and quality regulations is no easy feat.
-Identifying these requirements early positions the manufacturer to be compliant, as well as to assess which supply chain partners are also able to meet these rules.
+Identifying these requirements early positions the manufacturer to be compliant, as well as to assess which supply chain partners also meet these rules.
 A manufacturing business plan should detail supply chain management, compliance demands, and steps to streamline both of these key elements.

 How to write a manufacturing business plan

 The easiest way to get started is to use a template.
-A few outlines are available online, like this one from Katana or this one from MoreBusiness.com.
+A few are available online, like this one from Katana or this one from MoreBusiness.com.
 Start by defining your business and answering questions such as:

 • What product will the business manufacture?